 Green sea turtles are making a comeback south of Los Angeles

-Often, when we tell stories about animals, it's about how badly they're doing, which was the case for green sea turtles on the West Coast not all that long ago.
-But a very different story is playing out right now just south of Los Angeles here, where those turtles are coming back in a major way - right in the middle of suburbia, in the San Gabriel River.
-Jacob Margolis from LAist has this story.
+Often, when we tell animal stories, it's about how bad they're doing, which was the case for green sea turtles on the West Coast not too long ago.
+But a different story is playing out right now just south of Los Angeles, where those turtles are coming back in a major way - right in the middle of suburbia, in the San Gabriel River.
+Here's LAist's Jacob Margolis.

 (SOUNDBITE OF ANIMAL SOUNDS)